Mark Leibovich

 Mark Leibovich (/ˈliːbəvɪtʃ/ LEE-bə-vitch; born May 9, 1965) is an American journalist and author.
-He is a staff writer at The Atlantic, and previously spent a decade as the chief national correspondent for The New York Times Magazine, based in Washington, D.C.
-He is known for his profiles of political and media figures.
-He also wrote the Times Magazine's "Your Fellow Americans" column about politics, media, and public life.
+He is a staff writer at The Atlantic, and previously spent 16 years at The New York Times, including a decade as the chief national correspondent for The New York Times Magazine, based in Washington, D.C.
+He is known for his profiles of political, sports, and entertainment figures.

+In addition to his magazine and newspaper career, Leibovich has also written five books, including three New York Times bestsellers, and two number 1 Times bestsellers about the culture of Washington, D.C.: This Town and Thank You for Your Servitude.

 Early life and education

-Born in Boston, Massachusetts to a father who was from Argentina, Leibovich grew up in a home he describes as not religious.
-He now describes himself as a "reporter of (nominal) Jewish identity".
+Born in Boston, Massachusetts to a father who was from Argentina and a Brooklyn-born mother, Leibovich grew up in a Jewish home he describes as not religious.

 Leibovich attended Newton South High School, from which he graduated in 1983.
 He went on to attend the University of Michigan, graduating with a bachelor's degree in English in 1987.